-- Problems2 has been posted.
-Deadline is March 10th (before spring break).

-- Reminder: March 1, 6, 8 are for journal club presentations.

-- Today's OPTIONAL lab focus on

-- 1. read and write files

-- 2. debugging.
+- Problems2 was posted.
+Deadline is March 10th (this Friday). - Keep updated with class progress (Lecture/Lab/Canvas announcement). - Reminder: March 1, 6, 8 are for journal club presentations. - Today's lab is modified from Lab 4 material, focus on - 1. read and write files - 2. debugging.